holepunchto/pear-docs/guide/starting-a-pear-project.md

-# Starting a Pear App
+# Starting a Pear Project

 This tutorial will show how to create a basic chat app with Pear, and through that teach how to use some of the main building blocks.